Demographics of Minnesota: Population

-From fewer than 6,100 people in 1850, Minnesota's population grew to over 1.75 million by 1900.
-Each of the next six decades saw a 15.0% rise in population, reaching 3.41 million in 1960.
-Growth then slowed, rising 11.0% to 3.8 million in 1970, and an average of 9.0% over the next three decades to 4.91 million in the 2000 census.
-The rate of population change, and age and gender distributions, approximate the national average.
-Minnesota's growing minority groups, however, still form a significantly smaller proportion of the population than in the nation as a whole.
-The center of population of Minnesota is located in Hennepin County, in the city of Rogers.
+Minnesota's population experienced significant growth over the years.
+In 1850, the state had fewer than 6,100 residents, which expanded to over 1.75 million by 1900.
+Throughout the following six decades, there was a consistent increase of 15.0% in population, reaching 3.41 million in 1960.
+Subsequently, the growth rate slowed, with an 11.0% rise to 3.8 million in 1970.
+Over the next three decades, the population continued to grow at an average rate of 9.0%, resulting in a population of 4.91 million according to the 2000 census.
+In 2020, the population was approximately 5.7 million.

+Minnesota's population trends, age distribution, and gender ratios closely approximate the national average.
+However, it is worth noting that minority groups in Minnesota constitute a smaller proportion of the overall population compared to the nation as a whole.

+The center of population in Minnesota is located in Hennepin County, specifically in the city of Rogers.

-The population distribution by age in the 2005–2007 American Community Survey was:
+The population distribution by age in the 2019 American Community Survey was: